 6. Kong AI Gateway

-Kong extends decades of production-proven API gateway technology to MCP, offering organizations an incremental path from existing infrastructure.
-The platform converts REST API endpoints to MCP servers without manual code, instantly exposing existing services to AI agents.
+Kong extends API gateway technology to MCP, offering organizations an incremental path from existing infrastructure.
+The platform converts REST API endpoints to MCP servers without manual code, exposing existing services to AI agents.

 Enterprise Integration: